anoro/CampanaPhishing/README.md

 # CampanaPhishing

-Open proyect for automatize the phishing campaigns attacks for organizations
+Open proyect for automatize the phishing campaigns attacks for organizations and intern campains

-by Guillermo Anoro
+by Guillermo Anoro (ganoro)

-## Legal DIsclaimer
+## Legal Disclaimer

 I don´t make responsable of the uses of this tools, this tool is propared for Educational porpouses or to medium-small enterprises can use to make campaigns of phishing to train their employees